Beautiful kitchen colour schemes to give your cooking space a fresh new look

 'Off-shade whites continue to be popular,' says Richard from Davonport.
 'We want our homes to feel bright and airy and this is one way to achieve it without having the starkness of pure white.'

-The cream kitchen look is an easy way to add a classic and elegant touch to your space.
+A cream kitchen is an easy way to add a classic and elegant touch to your space.
 Plus, it works beautifully with other perennially favourite colours like greens and blues.
 'We’ll also see shades of lighter greens, from sage to mint,' adds Richard.
 'They bring a lighter touch and encourage relaxation.'

 14. Get colour drenching

 Colour drenching is one of the biggest paint trends in interiors right now.
 Use this as inspiration for your kitchen colour schemes, but keep it livable.
-The trick is to select a bold and bright shade and use on cabinetry and walls.
+The trick is to select a bold shade and use on cabinetry and walls.

 To stop from going overboard, keep your splashback in a neutral tone.
 This will provide you will visual breathing space and prevent you from getting quickly tired of your bold choice.